Skip to main content

 Limited-term offers

-According to the National Council on Identity Theft Protection, a company may reach out to an individual (such as over email) to work for a fixed amount of time.
-If this person uses your information to apply for a job, they will be considered guilty of employment identity theft.
+According to the National Council on Identity Theft Protection, a company may reach out to an individual (such as over email) to work for a fixed amount of time (a limited term offer of employment).
+If this person then uses your information to apply for a job, they will be considered guilty of employment identity theft.

 Lack of credentials